XunXun-Zhou/MarkdownSyntax/MarkdownSyntax.md

 Without an exclamation mark, an interlink will be created.
 [[Test]]
-With an exclamation mark before the square brackets, an interlink as well as a quotation will be created.
+With an exclamation mark before the square brackets, an interlink as well as a block quotation will be created.
 ![[Test]]
 You can also quote the subparts.
 ![[Test#Subtitle]]